peberg/pyRecall/README.md

 # python-funcRecall
-speed up funcs using a dec approach
+speed up funcs using a dec approach.